blackcoffeexbt/hardware-nostr-connect-device/README.md

 The project currently supports only the Lilygo T-Display S3 board and is in alpha state.

-The Lilygo T-Display S3 can be bought for around 9GBP / 11 EUR / 11 USD on AliExpress - https://www.aliexpress.com/item/1005004898948906.html
+The Lilygo T-Display S3 can be bought on AliExpress - https://www.aliexpress.com/item/1005004898948906.html

-You need to be able to use platformio to be able to test this.
+You need to be able to use platformio to be able build, configure and flash the board

-Please review, improve and PR.
+Please use, review, improve and PR.

 ## How to flash